FadyMohareb/genomegit2021/README.md

 Using only NUCmer4 will result in the detection of both splits and merges.

+#### GenomeGitWeb link track flag
+To align the new genome assembly to all the other assemblies in the repository, ```--ggw``` can be used.

 #### Obtaining a report of lifted over assemblies
-genomeGit 3.0 will automatically classify the file inputted and parse it into it's respective Git-compatible sub-files, within the Git repository.
+genomeGit 3.1 will automatically classify the file inputted and parse it into it's respective Git-compatible sub-files, within the Git repository.
 A summary of the charactersticis of the data within the repository can be visualised using the command ```genomegit report```.

-When a user already has a genome assembly present within the repository and wishes to update it, genomeGit 3.0 will automatically migrate the coordinates of the stored dependent files.
-This is called lift-over.
-This process can be computationally demanding and it is thus recommended to use the optional ```--t=<x>``` or ```--threads=<x>``` parameter to choose the number of threads used during lift-over.

 ### 3. Creating a remote repository
-genomeGit 3.0 enable users to perform updates within thier local repository and push this to a central repository for all users to use.
+genomeGit 3.1 enable users to perform updates within thier local repository and push this to a central repository for all users to use.
 This can be performed by the command ```genomegit init --bare <remote_name>```.

 #### Remote repository within the same machine
 To access a remote repository, the remote repository address needs to be added.
 This can be done as follows: ```genomegit remote add <remote_name> <remote_location>``` where ```<remote_location>``` is the absolute path to the repository of interested, if located within the same machine it's executed from.